Suspension of Financial Aid

 The appeals form is linked in Step 1 below.
 Your appeal must include supporting documentation of your extenuating circumstances that contributed to your failure to maintain good academic standing, as well as what has changed that will allow you to regain good academic standing with continued financial aid.
 Be sure your name and student number are on all documents.

-Fill out the Satisfactory Academic Progress (SAP) Appeal Form for the semester you are appealing:
+Step 1: Complete the Satisfactory Academic Progress (SAP) Appeal Form

 - letters from health providers